| |

 In the grand scheme of shopping, Amazon is fairly new.
 That means that, not long ago, many of us shopped at lots of other places besides Amazon.
 But too many have grown accustomed to simply heading to their Amazon app anytime they feel the urge to spend.
 It doesn’t have to be that way.

-Finding better and more ethical retail alternatives requires varied effort depending on the item you seek to purchase.
+Finding better and more ethical retail alternatives requires varied efforts depending on the item you seek to purchase.
 Most everyday food, health and beauty, and personal care items fill the shelves at big box stores or corner drug stores in our local communities.
 While that used to require a trip into the store to collect said purchases, most of those stores now offer curbside pickup and/or delivery to streamline the shopping process.

 More specific product searches may require a bit of research to find an alternative online retailer or local small business that stocks the product.
 While I can’t create a comprehensive list of all the small businesses in your area with different types of products, I am working on developing Amazon Alternatives lists for a variety of products to help you more easily divert or reduce your spending and support companies other than Amazon.
 Head to our Amazon Alternatives Resource Guide for a growing collection of posts about where to purchase all sorts of products to avoid Amazon.